 Some hazards may be caused by the way the work is done.
-You should think about task hazards including:

 1.3.2.2 Working Near Power Lines

 Working near power lines can be dangerous if you are not careful.

 It is very important that you know the safe operating distances for different types of power lines and the steps you must take if your job needs you to work closer than the safe distances.